 KTM is not afraid of anything, and above all of coming to face the most demanding machines in their territories.
 We knew the builder as formidable on the sand and pebble tracks; it will now be necessary to reckon with him on the track itself.
 With its hyper angular plastic, a very large hypersport twin, and unlimited provocation, the new RC8 directly challenges the Ducati 1098 on its ground..

 155 horses for less than 200 kg all full facts.
 Figures that this new hypersport need not be ashamed of.
-Certainly, it returns a handful of horses to the Ducati 1098 (and typed donf in its R version), and a good ladle to the overpowered Japanese … But barely 2 years ago, that would have made it the reference SBK twins.
-And let’s not throw the stone too early: This is KTM’s first foray between the vibrators (except for the 125 and 250 GP), and this sportswoman still announces figures that position it in the top of its segment.
+Admittedly, it returns a handful of horses to the Ducati 1098 (and typed donf in its R version), and a good ladle with Japanese overkill … But barely 2 years ago, that would have made it the reference SBK twins.
+And let’s not throw the stone too soon: This is KTM’s first foray between the vibrators (except for the 125 and 250 GP), and this sportswoman still announces figures that position it in the top of its segment.

 Considering the potted shape of the car, they were right to stash it down there.